sasever/MSReady2018/01DAIDP-302/README.md

 ### Setup Time Series Insights

-Go To Time Series Insights, Click on Go To Environment which will take you to Time Series Insights Explorer
+Click on **Overview** to go to main page and click on Go To Environment which will take you to Time Series Insights Explorer

 If you get Data Access Policy Error execute the following steps